johnConstant/CI-PP5-burger-bar/README.md

 ### Contact form
-- Contact form allows user to contact the developer and send their message or provide feedback
+- Contact form allows user to contact the restaurant and send their message or provide feedback
-- USers are asked for name, email, message topic and message as well as optional email subscription
+- Customers are asked for name, email, message topic and message as well as optional email subscription
-- Username on the form is automatically provided for the logged-in user.
+- Username on the form is automatically provided for the logged-in customers.
 - User stories covered: 16

 <details><summary>See feature images</summary>